 At a revaluation, some ratepayers will see reductions or no change in their bill whereas some ratepayers will see increases.

 Transitional relief schemes are introduced at each revaluation to help those facing increases.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements may be obtained from the local authority or at www.gov.uk/introduction-to-business-rates.
+Further information about transitional arrangements and other reliefs may be obtained from the local authority or the website www.gov.uk/introduction-to-business-rates.